PixarAnimationStudios/OpenUSD-proposals/proposals/pattern-based-collections/README.md

 - `variant(setName1 = selGlob1 .. selGlobN, ... setNameN = ...)` match prims that have matching selections for variant setNames 1..N.

 #### Matching Prims by Testing Properties, and Matching Properties
 We can expand the above syntax to support matching prims by testing their properties, and to match properties themselves, if desired.
+However, we may not support this in the first implementation.
 - `//Robot*//.*color` select all properties whose names end in "color" on prims whose names start with "Robot".
 - `//Robot*//{isa:Sphere .radius{value:default:closeTo:0}}` select all the `Sphere` prims beneath "Robot" prims whose `radius` attributes' `default` values are close to 0.
 - `//Robot*//{isa:Sphere}.radius{value:default:closeTo:0}` select all the `radius` attributes on `Sphere` prims beneath "Robot" prims whose `default` values are close to 0.

 ### Pattern-Based Collection Expressions
 A single Path Matching Pattern (with optional Predicate Expressions) is a Collection Expression, but several may also be combined using set-algebra operators.
-- Whitespace or the `+` operator forms the union of two Collections.
+- Whitespace or the `+` operator forms the set union of two Collections.
-- `&` forms the intersection of two Collections.
+- `&` forms the set intersection of two Collections.
 - `-` forms the set difference, the left hand Collection minus the right hand.
 - `~` complements a Collection.
 - `(` `)` may be used to group and enforce evaluation order.